All Episodes

 I mean, there's a lot of this that's upside down.

-But because of the anti illegal immigration chatter in this country, a lot of bleeding hearts think that the illegals have become victims.
+But because of the anti-illegal immigration chatter in this country, a lot of bleeding hearts think that the illegals have become victims.

 And there is a lot of sympathy for them.

-They are considered to be under assault, and so we're gonna be nice.
+They are considered to be under assault.

-We're gonna show that we care, and we're gonna show we have compassion.
+We're going to show we have compassion.

 And they're getting a taste of what the citizens out there think about it.